-Future peer reviews will have an increased focus upon nonattest services provided to attest clients.
+Peer reviews focus upon nonattest services provided to attest clients.
 How do we know?
-Well, see the new peer review checklist questions below (for an attest engagement).
+Well, see the peer review checklist question below (for an attest engagement).

-If we prepare financial statements and perform an audit, review, or compilation, we have performed a nonattest service (preparation of financial statements) and an attest service (audit, review, compilation).
+If we prepare financial statements and perform an audit, review, or compilation, we have performed a nonattest service and an attest service.
 Why is this important?
 Because if we perform a nonattest service and an attest service for the same client, we must assess our independence.
 And if we are not independent, then we can’t perform an audit or review engagement.
+(It is permissible to perform the compilation engagement when independence is impaired, but the accountant must say–in the compilation report–that he is not independent.)

 The peer review checklists also ask for:

-So do we need a new form to document our independence?
+So do we need a separate form in our file to document independence?

-It certainly would not hurt to add a new form to document our independence.
-PPC offers such a form (and I am sure other work paper providers do the same).
-What I like about such forms (at least the one I have seen) is they provide us with a place to document all nonattest services and then to assess and document our client’s ability to assume responsibility for the nonattest services provided.
+It certainly would not hurt, and I suggest that you do.
+PPC and CCH offer such forms (and I am sure other work paper providers do the same).
+These forms provide a place to document all nonattest services and to assess and document our client’s ability to assume responsibility for the nonattest services.

 Get my free weekly accounting and auditing digest with the latest content.